 You can find more information about your Fair Housing rights by visiting the Southeastern Ohio Legal Services (SEOLS) website: http://www.seols.org/get-help/fair-housing/.
 In addition to instructions on how to file a complaint, the page contains information about your right to be free of housing discrimination based on race, color, religion, sex, handicap, familial status, national origin.
 Information on housing rights for domestic violence victims is also available.

 Self-Help Legal Manual for Unmarried Partners

-This is a comprehensive manual (booklet) for unmarried partners and couples who want to learn more about their legal rights under Ohio law regarding same-sex marriage,property, debts, housing, paternity, child custody and visitation, child support, domestic violence, estate planning, and cohabitation (living together) agreements.
+This is a self-help manual for unmarried partners and couples who want to learn more about their legal rights under Ohio law regarding property, marriage, property, debts, housing, paternity, child custody and visitation, child support, domestic violence, estate planning, same-sex marriage, and cohabitation (living together) agreements.
 It includes sample forms for a cohabitation agreement and a child co-custody agreement for unmarried couples.
-This manual is structured in the form of easily understandable Frequetly Asked Questions (FAQs) addressing the most common legal questions and issues faced by unmarried couples.
+While this manual is not a substitute for legal advice, it is designed to help unmarried couples understand the most common legal issues they may encounter.

 The Legal Rights of Unmarried Partners Manual for Attorneys

-This is a comprehensive resource and training manual for attorneys regarding the legal rights of unmarried partners under Ohio law.
+This is a comprehensive manual and training guide for attorneys about the legal rights of unmarried partners under Ohio law.
 The manual covers a wide range of issues including same-sex marriage, property, housing law, family law, domestic violence, and estate planning issues.
 It also includes citations to relevant legal authorities, a sample cohabitation agreement, and a sample co-custody agreement (court entry) for unmarried couples.